VMLverse/VMLverse.github.io/_posts/2023-10-25-MNIST_Recognition.md

 The notation "6:12" specifies that we've selected rows starting from index 6 (inclusive) up to index 12 (exclusive), and the same applies to columns.
 In NumPy, indexing proceeds from top to bottom and left to right, so this section corresponds to the top-left corner of the image.
-Here's the equivalent operation using a PyTorch tensor:

 ### Normalize the data
 Normalization is an important preprocessing step that contributes to the stability, efficiency, and effectiveness of machine learning models.